im-ryan/Csvie/readme.md

  *
  * @package namespace App\Services\Cleaners;
  */
-abstract class MyCsvieCleaner implements CsvieCleanerContract {
+abstract class MyCsvCleaner implements CsvieCleanerContract {
     use CsvieHelpers;   // Not needed, review trait to see if it will help you.